SleekView for PublishPress Permissions

 Onboarding new roles

-Group exceptions by role to plan grants and blocks for a new editor or contributor team.
+Group exceptions by role and item type to plan grants and blocks for a new editor or external contributor team before they ever log in.

 Conflict cleanup

-Sort by item to find the same post wrapped in conflicting allow and block rules.
+Sort by item to find a single post or term wrapped in conflicting allow and block rules and resolve the contradiction inline in seconds.

 Questions